Tasks¶

 - Log time regularly: Time tracking helps with future project estimation.

-- Filter by status: The default filter hides completed tasks—clear it to see historical tasks.
+- Filter by status: The default filter shows active statuses only (

 - Use priority wisely: Reserve "Blocker" for genuinely blocking issues.